MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-mistral-open.md

 ---
-title: How to use Mistral-7B and Mixtral chat models with Azure AI Studio
+title: How to use Mistral-7B and Mixtral chat models with Azure AI Foundry
 titleSuffix: Azure AI Foundry
-description: Learn how to use Mistral-7B and Mixtral chat models with Azure AI Studio. ms.service: azure-ai-studio
+description: Learn how to use Mistral-7B and Mixtral chat models with Azure AI Foundry. ms.service: azure-ai-studio
 manager: scottpolly
 ms.topic: how-to